 In retrospect, predictions about the short-term direction of the stock market seem harmless enough.
 Whether they turned out to be right or wrong is little more than a curiosity.
-But in the present, when the future is a murky mystery, they have impact.
-We are bombarded with predictions from the so-called experts about the stock market on a daily basis, and in real time they often seem compelling.
-They are blasted constantly across web sites and news networks and into the consciousness of the investing public.
-Rightly or wrongly, many investors view these predictions as guidance; it influences their worldview, and, as a result, their decision making.
+But in the present, when the future is a murky mystery, they have an impact.
+We are bombarded with predictions from the so-called experts about the stock market on a daily basis, and in real-time they often seem compelling.
+They are blasted constantly across websites and news networks and into the consciousness of the investing public.
+Rightly or wrongly, many investors view these predictions as guidance; it influences their worldview, and, as a result, their decision-making.

 This dynamic was on full display in the midst of the stock market plunge in February and March of this year, when all the experts who didn’t predict the pandemic a few months earlier were rushing, undaunted, to issue new predictions.
 They warned of deeper market drops yet to come, and a plodding “u-shaped” recovery for stocks that would take years to climb out of once the bear market finally ended.

 Unfortunately, investors heeded these warnings and headed for the exits.
 According to Morningstar, Inc., they pulled $326 billion from mutual funds and ETFs in March – more than three times the amount of outflows the industry saw in October 2008.
 In the same month, investors plowed a record $685 billion into money-market funds – just in time for the massive stock rally.

 It’s a story as sad as it is predictable because we’ve seen it happen repeatedly in the past three decades.
 We can only hope that one-day individual investors will finally realize how baseless these short-term market predictions are, and how much their net worth declines whenever they heed them.